lkoelman/prelude/personal/README.md

 ## Installation

-Install Prelude distribution in `~/.emacs.d`.
+Clone Prelude distribution to `~/.emacs.d`.

-    git clone git://github.com/bbatsov/prelude.git path/to/local/repo
+    git clone git://github.com/lkoelman/prelude.git my_prelude_clone
-    ln -s path/to/local/repo ~/.emacs.d
+    ln -s my_prelude_clone ~/.emacs.d
     cd ~/.emacs.d
     cp sample/prelude-packages.el .

-Symlink `~/.emacs.d/personal` to this directory:

-    ln -s /path/to/prelude_personal ~/.emacs.d/personal

 Enable the Prelude modules you want to use:

     emacs ~/.emacs.d/prelude-modules.el

+Restart multiple times until everything is installed.
+If a package is not found on MELPA but it is listed, try a manual `M-X package-install RET` and click the package name manually using your mouse.

 ## Customizations List

-These are the customization from the bare Prelude distribution:
+These are the customization w.r.t. the bare Prelude distribution:

 - start from bare Prelude distribution